ankitmalik81680/sql-data-warehouse-project/README.md

 3. **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.

 ---

+## 🏗️ How It’s Organized: The Medallion Layers

+Imagine you’re panning for gold:
+---

+###Bronze Layer — The Raw Ore

+Here’s where the data lands exactly as it comes—no polish, no changes.

+Like scribbles in a lab notebook: sometimes messy, but always true to the source.

+In this project: CSV files → SQL Server, as-is.

+---

+###Silver Layer — Refining the Ingots

+Now we clean, straighten, and make sense of things.

+Remove the dirt, fix what’s broken, and put everything in the same “language.”

+Ready for the next step?
+You bet.

+---
+###Gold Layer — The Polished Gems
+Here’s where we shape the data into something useful.

+I built a star schema—like constellations!
+A bright fact table in the middle, dimension tables sparkling around it.

+Now the business can ask questions, and the data answers.

+---

 ## 📖 Project Overview

 This project involves: